 First, you need to establish a bromide reserve in the water.
 Bromine tablets can do it by themselves but it can take literally weeks until enough dissolves.
 Some people crush about 6 of them up and put them in the water on each water change to achieve this but it really is easier and cheaper to add a packet or two of sodium bromide!
 It is available from such companies as HTH, Leisure Time, Robarb (Rendezvous) and others.
 Bromine tablets contain both bromine and chlorine to oxidize the bromine into active sanitizer.
 (There is one that I know of on the market that contains MPS instead of chlorine but it works exactly the same way.)
 If you do not add the sodium bromide and just put in bromine tabs then you will be starting with a chlorine system until enough bromide dissolves in the water.

-There are basically 2 ways to do a bromine system--2-step and 3-step.
-In the 2-step system you add the sodium bromide to the water to the proper concentration, then add oxidizer on a regular basis (usually, chlorine, MPS, or ozone, or a combination of them) to oxidize the bromide ions into hypobromous acid, your active sanitizer.
+There are basically two ways to do a bromine system--2-step and 3-step.
+In the 2-step system you add the sodium bromide to the water to the proper concentration, then add oxidizer on a regular basis (usually chlorine, MPS or ozone or a combination of them) to oxidize the bromide ions into hypobromous acid, your active sanitizer.
 It's pretty easy but does require a bit of attention daily to maintain the bromine levels in the water.

 If you add sodium bromide to your water and have an ozonator you might be able to achieve the constant bromine level without the floater since the ozone is constantly oxidizing the bromide while it is on.
 However, you might deplete the bromide reserve quickly this way, leading to a shorter time between drain and refills.
 Also, ozone can cause bromates to form in your water.
 Bromates are a suspected carcinogen in drinking water.